-The short film below was part of a residency I completed at Jiwar, Creation and Society based in Gracia, Barcelona, funded by The Africa Centre and the Spanish Embassy of South Africa.
+This short film was part of a residency I completed at Jiwar, Creation and Society based in Gracia, Barcelona, funded by The Africa Centre and the Spanish Embassy of South Africa.
 I focus my artistic practice on memory, place, and home making with a strong focus on migration.
-Spending the past five weeks in Barcelona I forged a small path through the city, and made this film:
+Spending the past five weeks in Barcelona I forged a small path through the city, and made this film.

 I am intrigued by how people who are a minority, such as African “migrants” in Barcelona, navigate the city.
 What is their experience of it?
 What happens after one survives the treacherous crossing by boat or how has the experience changed after living here for twenty years, like Xumo Nunjo who works as a musician/artist.

 Xumo Nunjo, originally from Cameroon:

 I am from the planet Earth, born in Africa, I have lived in Europe for the past twenty years.
 You can never lose your African roots — they are too strong, but you have to be universal, you have to be planetary.
 Home is the cosmos.
 Home is this planet.
 Don’t accept anything else.

 How does one hold on to a deeply rooted sense of self, a cultural identity, and make new paths whereby lines of ethnicity, race, and nationality begin to shift and become malleable in order to adapt and make new forms of home?

 Armed with a complex position, a great deal of curiosity, and a wealth of questions, this project needed to be multi-layered.
 Thus Vecinos is a multidisciplinary project.
 I worked in different modes: from documentary portraiture to participatory photography, whereby people took pictures on disposable cameras of what they wanted to show of Barcelona in terms of their experience of navigating and negotiating the city, thus “neighbourhood making”.
 These images were exhibited in Spain and will be exhibited in South Africa in 2014.